 (e.)
 Geographic Information systems (GIS) and remote sensing, with strong emphasis on scientific applications to environmental and resource management, GIS for mapping and modelling in local government, transport and land use planning applications.

 Research topics are available in relevant areas of the faculty's research strength, depending on supervision and resource availability.
-For more detail refer to postgraduate entries at http://www.monash.edu.au/pubs/2013handbooks/aos/index-byfaculty-arts.html.
+For more detail refer to the faculty's postgraduate areas of studyareas of study (http://www.monash.edu.au/pubs/2014handbooks/aos/index-byfaculty-arts.html) in the Handbook.

 Each candidate enrolled at a Monash Australia campus will be assigned to the following coursework study and training program: